JustinyAhin/wp-media-assistant/README.txt

 **Credits**

-*   [Justin Sègbédji Ahinon](https://segbedji.com/ "Justin Sègbédji Ahinon"), WordPress Developer and Core Contributor. @justinahinon1 on [Twitter](https://twitter.com/justinahinon1 "@justinahinon1 on Twitter") or [Github](https://github.com/JustinyAhin "@JustinyAhin on Github").
+*   [Justin Sègbédji Ahinon](https://segbedji.com/ "Justin Sègbédji Ahinon"), WordPress Developer and Core Contributor.
+[Github](https://github.com/JustinyAhin "@JustinyAhin on Github").

-Add your own language pack on GlotPress or do pull requests on [Github](https://github.com/JustinyAhin/wpmassistant "Plugin repo on Github").
+Add your own language pack on GlotPress or do pull requests on [Github](https://github.com/JustinyAhin/wp-media-assistant "Plugin repo on Github").
 Contributors will be credited here :)

 == Installation ==
 1. Install the plugin and activate.